-Three separate studies focusing on coal, oil and natural gas have been designed to support the Expert Group on Clean Fossil Energy (EGCFE) in broadening its perspective.
-The APERC Coal Report 2017 was published and presented at the EGCFE Coal Meeting in Tokyo in September 2017.
-The report reviewed supply, demand, trade, and price developments over the past ten years and projected developments over the next three years.
+Three separate studies focusing on coal, oil and natural gas have been designed to support the Expert Group on Clean Fossil Energy (EGCFE) in broadening its perspective since 2017.
+The APERC Coal Report 2018 was published and will be presented at EWG58 in Antofagasta in October 2019.
+The report reviewed supply, demand, trade, and price developments over the past 10 years and projected developments over the next 5 years.
 Setting the coal market in a global context, the report also highlights the coal situation in particular APEC economies.

-The other two publications are the APERC Oil Report 2018 and the APERC Gas Report 2018, they were presented at the EGCFE Oil & Gas Meeting in Tokyo on March 9, 2018.
-The APERC Oil Report 2018 reviewed APEC oil demand and supply for the past ten years and discussed the key factors that influence oil markets and environmental issues in the next five years.
-The APERC Gas Report 2018 reviewed APEC natural gas demand and supply over the past ten years with the projection of natural gas trade and price trends in the following five years.
-It included a case study on US gas exports to Mexico and Mexico's gas market reform.
+The other two publications are the APERC Oil Report 2018 and the APERC Gas Report 2018.
+They were presented at EWG57 in .Manila in May 2019.
+The APERC Oil Report 2018 reviewed APEC oil demand and supply for the past 10 years and discussed the key factors that influence oil markets and trade in the next 5 years.
+The APERC Gas Report 2018 reviewed APEC natural gas demand and supply over the past 10 years with the projection of natural gas trade and price trends in the following 5 years.
+It included a case study on .China's growing natural gas consumption and impacts on the Asia Pacific markets.
+The 2019 series of these three reports has already begun.